12.9 Foster Adoptive Home Case Management

 2. Children currently placed in the home;

-3. Current exceptions;
+3. Current exceptions; and

 6. Assess foster/adoptive parents' knowledge and understanding of safe sleep practices when the family or household includes any infant(s) up to one (1) year of age.